Teaching MLK and confronting racism with five-year-olds.

 “That’s what Martin Luther King wanted people to know,” my lead teacher concluded.
 “That’s why he is so important.”

-Earlier this week I was sitting on the carpet with…well, let’s call him Danny.
-(Not his real name, obviously.)
-He’s five, the baby of his family.
-His older brother makes some bad choices frequently.
-His mom is hardworking and loving and doing her best to be a single parent.
+Earlier this week I was sitting on the carpet with R.K.
 He’s so, so smart.
 And so sweet.
 And gives such good hugs.
 He never fails to make me smile, no matter how awful I feel.

-Danny and I were reading a book together when he leaned over and asked me why White people hate Black people.
+R.K. and I were reading a book together when he leaned over and asked me why white people hate black people.
 I looked at him and asked him what “colour” I was.
-He said White.
+He said white.
 I asked him if he thought I hated him.
 He said no, you love me.

 I do, sweetie.
 Come sit on my lap and tell me why you think that or where you heard that.

-Turns out his “uncle”(no idea if they are actually related) is White and apparently hates him (Danny).
-So we had a discussion about how some people are just mean to other people or maybe the uncle has a personal problem in his life that makes him not nice.
+Turns out someone he knows is white and apparently hates him (R.K.).
+So we had a discussion about how some people are just mean to other people or maybe the person has a personal problem in his life that makes him not nice.
 And we talked about how we can just ignore those people, and find people who love us for who we are instead.
-That not all White people hate Black people, of course not.
+That not all white people hate black people, of course not.
 That he and I are friends and that is all that matters, that mean people are just unhappy and they need to take it out on someone else because they don’t know what to do with their sadness or anger.
-That it’s not Danny’s fault at all if his “uncle” doesn’t like him.
+That it’s not R.K.’s fault at all if this person doesn’t like him.

 This is a topic you hope you never, ever have to deal with, especially not as a pre-school educator.
 But the world being what it is — systemic and overt racism running rampant, especially in the last few years and fuelled lately by the president and his cronies — I should have expected it sooner.
 I want these children to grow up into a world where they don’t have to ask these questions.